 Many new puppy owners assume that it's the job of the older dog to put the puppy in his place and teach him manners, but not all dogs are cut for this job.

 Sure, it's true that there are excellent teacher dogs out there, dogs who are able to correct the puppy without harming him physically and who won't do any damage at an emotional level, but in many cases, too much responsibility is placed on older dogs who are not suitable for the task.

-This puts puppies at risk for being physically hurt or emotionally traumatized at a delicate stage of their lives when they need to learn to feel safe and confident.
+This puts puppies at risk of being physically hurt or emotionally traumatized at a delicate stage of their lives when they need to learn to feel safe and confident.

 How Do I Get My Older Dog to Stop Attacking My New Puppy?

 As seen, older dogs may have several reasons for attacking your new puppy.
 How to tackle this issue may vary based on a variety of factors.
 Of course, being that dogs are animals, there are never guarantees on how things will work out.
 There are however several management options and training options new puppy owners can rely on, so here are some general tips to ameliorate the situation.